helix-foundation/currency/contracts/governance/README.md

   - `_account`            (address) - address of the missing account

 A special challenge, the challenger can claim that an account is missing, which it does by saying “index X should be account A”.
-“X” and “X-1” must have been previously challenged, and if the contract sees that A has a balance, and account(X) > A > account(x-1), then the proposal is rejected and a `ChallengeMissingAccountSuccess` event is emitted.
+“X” and “X-1” must have been previously challenged, and if the contract sees that A has votes, and account(X) > A > account(x-1), then the proposal is rejected and a `ChallengeMissingAccountSuccess` event is emitted.

 ###### Security Notes